42atom/minelog/index.md

    4704 plots of size: 465.569 TiB
 Remote Harvester for IP: 192.168.50.220
    4704 plots of size: 465.566 TiB
-Remote Harvester for IP: 192.168.50.207
-   3659 plots of size: 362.142 TiB
-Plot count for all harvesters: 183796
+Plot count for all harvesters: 180137
-Total size of plots: 17.764 PiB
+Total size of plots: 17.411 PiB
-Estimated network space: 24.147 EiB
+Estimated network space: 24.298 EiB
-Expected time to win: 6 hours and 59 minutes
+Expected time to win: 7 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key